 Forest Rangers are sworn police officers, who work within an assigned geographic area, and enforce provisions of the Environmental Conservation Law (ECL) in order to protect and enhance the State's lands and natural resources and the well-being of the public who use these resources.
 Incumbents of these positions organize and conduct search and rescue operations; educate the public in wilderness safety and natural resource care; and administer the State's wildland fire-management program, including wildfire suppression and prescribed fire activities.

-These positions are only classified at the Department of Environmental Conservation in the Division of Forest Protection and Fire Management.
+These positions are only classified at the Department of Environmental Conservation in the Division of Forest Protection.
 These positions are assigned to each of the Department's nine regions.

 An associate's or higher level degree in forestry, forest technology, forest management, natural resources management, forest recreation, forest engineering, or environmental engineering;

 An associate's or higher level degree including or supplemented by 18 semester credit hours in environmental/life science*;

 * For the purpose of this examination, environmental/life science includes: forestry, forest management, forest recreation, forest resources technology, forest fire management, forest engineering, environmental engineering, environmental education, fish or wildlife biology, fish or wildlife management, and environmental science.
 It does not include physics, geology, chemistry, engineering (except as noted), mathematics, human/medical biology, medical biology, social sciences, environmental studies, archeology, astronomy, or space science.

 Examples of experience that will not qualify as natural resource management experience are: lawn mowing, landscaping, tree and brush trimming, pesticide application, sawing firewood, farm hand and other types of experience that are categorized as laborer or maintenance work in a garden shop, park or forestry setting.